RobotLocomotion/drake/drake/doc/ubuntu.rst

     sudo apt-get install cmake-curses-gui

     # These are not required for the basic "make" rule.
 We suggest that you
     # wait to do this step until you actually need these tools.
-(We intend
-    # to switch to non-pip instructions once that approach has been tested.)
     sudo pip install -U cpplint Sphinx

 Download the external dependencies::